liamhauw/liamhauw.github.io/content/docs/computer_graphics/architecture/_index.md

 - Deferred rendering

 ### Tile-based rendering
 The first pass executes all the geometry related processing, and generates a tile list data structure (Visiblity stream from Qualcomm, Per-tile list from Arm, Primitive list from Imagination) that indicates what primitives contribute to each screen tile.
-The second pass executes all the fragment processing, tile by tile, and writes tiles back to memory as they have been completed
+The second pass executes all the fragment processing, tile by tile, and writes tiles back to memory as they have been completed.

 High-level pseudo-code example of this approach:
 ```